tracecutter/viol/README.rst

 About
 -----
-invx is a python package that converts EDF filex to Excel XSLX
+viol is a python package for drafting violins, violas, and cellos

 Design Documentation
 ====================

-Current documentation for invx is found at (<https://somewherovertherainbow.com/invx>)
+Current documentation for viol is found at (<https://somewherovertherainbow.com/viol>)

 User Requirements
 -----------------